Making Models

 self.accum_n_bits = accum_n_bits

 # The action decorator makes this function visible as an action.
-The
+Return an

 @action